 I’ve said it before and I’ll say it again: if you’re surrounded by people whose idea of a good time is a glass of red and a roaring fire, you need to high-tail it out of there and wander the streets until you hear doof-doof music.

-You can catch up for a glass of pinot any time, New Year’s Eve should be all about debauchery and terrible life decisions.
+You can catch up for a glass of pinot any time, a house party should be all about debauchery and terrible life decisions.

 Stay with me, I know costumes are a contentious topic.

 The lead-up to a costume party can seem beyond taxing, but, I firmly believe that once everyone’s there in costume, it almost guarantees a wilder night.